 Top 10...
 Pinellas Trail

 An urban rail-trail with about 100,000 users each month, the popular 38 mile "Fred Marquis Pinellas Trail" links some of Pinellas County’s finest parks, scenic coastal areas, and residential neighborhoods.
 The Pinellas Trail is a member of the Rail-Trail Hall of Fame.
 This designation is based on merits such as scenic value, high use, trail and trailside amenities, historical significance, excellence in management and maintenance of facility, and geographic distribution.
-(More photos and map below.)
+The trail is the westernmost segment of the 275-mile Coast to Coast Trail from St. Petersburg to Cape Canaveral National Seashore.
+(More description, photos and map below.)

 THE BEST TRAIL SECTIONS TO RIDE... and additional comments by MUDFISH

 I recommend the northern one-third of the trail, from the historic Dunedin train depot to the trail's end just north of Tarpon Springs, a distance of about 11.7 miles.
 Generally, this is a more peaceful section of the trail, but like much of the Pinellas Trail, a portion runs parallel to busy roads.
 There are two interesting trail spurs.
 One is 2.7 miles north of Dunedin, crossing a causeway to Honeymoon Island State Park.
 The other crosses the Anclote River just past Tarpon Springs near the northern terminus.
 An easy sidewalk ride from the trail are the historic Tarpon Springs sponge docks.
 This is a "pre-Disney" tourist spot, still popular with plenty of tourist shops, and some very good Greek restaurants.

 The first 3 miles south of the Dunedin train depot is also a pleasant ride.
 The trail then narrows as it weaves through busy downtown Clearwater.